 As our real estate market continuously changes, it’s very helpful to have a professional on board.
 Preparing your property, analyzing the value and counseling your needs and wants are part of our plan.

-I have an advertising background and am fairly saavy on exposing your property to the world.
 Here is the general process for selling your place.

 Meet with me to discuss your property, gain ideas on improvements, and formulate a plan of action to get you moving!

 Assess your property value through research on the neighborhood, market condition and similar solds in the last 12 months.

 Staging.
 This is a tried and true method for making your property visually appealing to buyers.
 I have a few colleagues who work with me to stage your property as part of my service.